cmda-bt/be-course-19-20/week-4.md

 *  **Due**: before week 5

 #### Description
 You probably have gathered data from the client to the server but what happens when you quit the server?
 You lose all your data.
 A database will permanently store the data for you.
-How you store
+A database is for persistence, store information apart from the server.
+Text is the easiest thing to store, media such as images, blobs or passwords require additional effort.

+- Save data to the database
+- Query the database from the server
+- Display data from the server to the client

 1. Think about how you are going to store the data.
 Every piece of data needs a `type`. e.g.
    * Likes can be stored as `true` or `false`
    * Are telephone numbers typeof `number` or are they strings?
 2. It's helpful to draw the structure of your database.
 We ask you to include a diagram in your readme that explains what the structure is like (**hint**: [Google Drawings][drawings]).

+**Tips**
-3. Start small.
+* Start small.
 Don't try to store everything into the database at once.

-**Tips**
 * You can use the [`mongodb`](https://www.npmjs.com/package/mongodb) package inside node to interface with your database.
 * Additionally you can use [`mongoose`](https://www.npmjs.com/package/mongoose) it makes it a bit easier to model and your database.
 * You can use a [MongoDB GUI](https://www.mongodb.com/products/compass) to see and manipulate your data with a handy User Inerface.